We love this for you

 Title companies provide the application form for the buyer to complete at settlement, then file it with the rest of the recordable documents as an accommodation.
 In 2010, the Homestead Unit of the OTR created a new “supporting documentation” requirement compelling the homebuyer to provide a DC driver’s license copy, a DC voter registration card, and a copy of first 2 pages of their DC income tax return.
 Obviously, not all homebuyers can comply with these requirements, especially those who are just moving to the District.
 The OTR states that the buyer will have 30 days from settlement date to register to vote, obtain a DC driver’s license and register his/her car in DC, and file with his/her employer a new DC Tax Form D-4 (Employee Withholding Allowance Certificate).
 Most DC title companies will continue to file the application for buyers at settlement, but be sure to furnish your title officer with the required documentation within 30 days of settlement in order to ensure you will qualify for the benefit.

-Paper Filing Method:
+Paper Filing Method

 The Homestead, Senior Citizen and Disabled Property Tax Relief Application can also be filed using the paper form by requesting a waiver from the electronic filing requirement.
 If waiver is granted, the application can be obtained through Customer Service by calling (202) 727-4TAX (4829).